aardinthomas2244-dot/github-final-project-3/CONTRIBUTING.md

+All contributions:
 Code Contributions
 This is the most common form of contribution and includes specific rules for technical work.
+Bug Fixes:
-Bug Fixes: Instructions on how to find existing issues, claim them, and submit a fix.Feature Requests: Guidelines for proposing new features, often requiring a discussion in an issue before implementation.Coding Standards: Details on preferred styling (e.g., indentations, naming conventions) and linting configurations.Testing: Requirements for writing and running unit tests to ensure that changes don't break existing functionality.
+Instructions on how to find existing issues, claim them, and submit a fix.Feature Requests: Guidelines for proposing new features, often requiring a discussion in an issue before implementation.Coding Standards: Details on preferred styling (e.g., indentations, naming conventions) and linting configurations.Testing: Requirements for writing and running unit tests to ensure that changes don't break existing functionality.
 When adding a bug report section to your
  file, the goal is to guide contributors to provide actionable information that minimizes back-and-forth communication.
 What to Include in Your Description